 First, it is written to address the needs of both the experienced practitioner and the entry-level public servant.
 Case examples bridge the content-rich environment of practitioners with the principles of public administration sought by pre-service students.
 Second, the discussion of management practices is grounded in the political and ethical tensions inherent in the American constitutional form of governance.

 This innovative approach reflects the authors' belief that public administration operates as an integral part of the country's political traditions, and thereby helps define the political culture.
 Key themes in this third edition include:

-• Careful examination of the ways in which American political economy requires administrators who are skilled at co-producing the common good with voluntary associations, businesses, nonprofit organizations and other governmental entities.
+• careful examination of the ways in which the American political economy requires administrators who are skilled at co-producing the common good with voluntary associations, businesses, nonprofit organizations and other governmental entities;

 1. A Constitutional and Political Approach to Public Administration Part I. Public Organizations and Democratic Governance 2.
 The Challenges and Opportunities of Public Service 3.
 Administrative Discretion: Issues and Conflicts 4.
 Democracy and Administration 5.
 The Historical Development of American Public Administration: Using our Institutional Legacies to Improve the Public Good 6.
 The American Political Economy and its Implications for Local Public Administration 7.
 Administrative Ethics and Responsibility Part II.
 Designing and Managing Organizational Systems 8.
 Organizations and Organizing: Exploring Structure, Function and Behavior 9.
 A Political History of Public Personnel Administration 10.
 Contemporary Human Resources Management 11.
 Public Budgeting and Financial Management Part III.
 Strategic Management of Public Organizations 12.
 Public Administration and Policy Process, Analysis and Advocacy 13.
 Policy Implementation: Accountability and Administrative Law 14.
 Public Service Leadership in a Changing World 15.
 Sizing up the Context of Public Service: Drivers of Change in the 21st Century